You're in the Picture: Panelists

 The celebrity panel for the premiere consisted of Pat Harrington Jr., Pat Carroll, Jan Sterling, and Arthur Treacher.

-Among the tableaux-like backdrops featured in the premiere were Pocahontas rescuing John Smith, three men ogling a girl in an "itsy bitsy teenie weenie yellow polka dot bikini", a depiction of four playing cards, and a scene of high school hurdlers in a track meet.
+Among the tableaux-like backdrops featured in the premiere were Pocahontas rescuing John Smith, three men ogling a girl in an "itsy bitsy teenie weenie yellow polka dot bikini", a depiction of four statues in The Metropolitan Museum of Art, and four members of Billy Watson's Burlesque Beef Trust.

-Apology
+Satirical apology

 The debut of You're in the Picture received negative reviews across the board.

-The following Friday (January 27), instead of the game, the broadcast -- still identified on-screen with a title card stating You're in the Picture -- consisted of Gleason sitting alone in a chair on the now-bare stage apologizing for the previous week's show.
+The following Friday (January 27), instead of the game, the broadcast—still identified on-screen with a title card stating You're in the Picture—consisted of Gleason sitting alone in a chair on the now-bare stage apologizing for the previous week's show.
 Stating that the series failed because of "the intangibles of show business," Gleason also noted that more than three hundred combined years' worth of show business experience had been involved in the production.

 Gleason commented that the program "laid, without a doubt, the biggest bomb in history," adding that it "would make the H-Bomb look like a two-inch salute."
 Acknowledging the critics, he also stated that, "You don't have to be Alexander Graham Bell to pick up the phone and find out it's dead."

-Gleason included some topical remarks in the opening moments of the apology, joking that he had been set to go watch the Los Angeles Open golf tournament that was held on January 8, 1961.
-Gleason implied that it would have been more enjoyable to watch Arnold Palmer struggle on the 18th hole at Rancho Park where he took a 12 or that he could have gone on a cruise on a Portuguese ship and been spared from hosting the show, referencing the Santa Maria hijacking.
+He included some topical remarks in the opening moments of the apology, joking that he had been set to go watch the Los Angeles Open golf tournament that was held on January 8, 1961.
+Gleason implied that it would have been more enjoyable to watch Arnold Palmer struggle on the 18th hole at Rancho Park where Palmer took a 12, or that Gleason could have gone on a cruise on a Portuguese ship and been spared from hosting the show, referencing the Santa Maria hijacking.